What to watch in third quarter earnings from U.S. companies

 During the second quarter, 17% of S&P 500 companies mentioned negative impacts from the tariffs, according to Bank of America Merrill Lynch strategists.

-An equal-weighted basket of companies impacted by the trade war, created by Barclays, has underperformed the S&P 500 .SPX since the end of the second quarter through Thursday.
+An equal-weighted basket of companies impacted by the trade war, created by Barclays, has underperformed the S&P 500 since the end of the second quarter through Thursday.

 (GRAPHIC: Trade-exposed stocks lag - here)